Merseyside Police

 Merseyside Police is the territorial police force responsible for policing Merseyside in North West England.
 The service area is 647 square kilometres with a population of around 1.5 million.
 As of September 2017 the service has 3,484 police officers, 1,619 police staff, 253 police community support officers, 155 designated officers and 208 special constables.
-The force is led by Chief Constable Serena Kennedy.
+The force is led by Chief Constable Rob Carden.

 History

 The service came into being in 1974 when Merseyside was created, and is a successor to the Liverpool and Bootle Constabulary (itself formed in 1967 by a merger of the Liverpool City Police with the Bootle Borough Police), along with parts of Cheshire Constabulary and Lancashire Constabulary.
 A proposal to merge the force with the Cheshire Constabulary to form a strategic police force was made by the Home Secretary on 6 February 2006 but later abandoned.

 Merseyside maintained in 2018 it could lose 300 officers, reducing the force to 3,172.
 This would be a 31% reduction since 2010 when there were 4,616 officers.